Donation Pledges Roll In For Notre Dame's Reconstruction

 The project could also take not years, but decades, experts say.
 No cost or time estimates have been announced.

 The donors include billionaire Francois-Henri Pinault, owner of the luxury group Kering, who pledged 100 million euros.
 His rival, billionaire businessman and owner of LVMH luxury goods group Bernard Arnault, said his family and company will donate 200 million euros.

-The Bettencourt Meyers family, owners of the French cosmetic company L'Oréal, said they and the Bettencourt Schueller Foundation would donate 200 million euros.
+The Bettencourt Meyers family, owners of the French cosmetic company L'Oréal, said they and the Bettencourt Schueller Foundation will donate 200 million euros.

 The French oil company Total is pledging 100 million euros.